 If you have perfectionistic tendencies, this can be tough.
 As a writing coach, I encourage students to write first and edit later.
 This is important because if you can fully shift into a right-brained mode, you are more likely to be creative.
 In other words, ideas flow more freely if we commit 100 percent to the creative process.
 A simple rule for accomplishing this is forward progress only.
 You can always edit, delete, and revise your work later.

 Creativity Boosting Action Step: Stay in your creative right-brained mode by creating first and only revising after your project is complete.

 Sleep fuels creativity.
 REM sleep releases acetylcholine, a chemical that causes the hippocampus and neocortex to be more flexible.
 This is why you can go to sleep thinking about a problem and wake up with the solution.
 Don’t believe me?
 Put this creativity booster to the test and see for yourself.
 I did, and here’s what happened.

 Supposedly, the subconscious mind is always at work.
 Initially, this idea sounded too “woo-woo” for me.
-So I put it to the test with this simple creativity boosting experiment.
+So I put it to the test with this simple creativity-boosting experiment.
 The next time I got stuck, I made sure the stuck point was the last thing I thought about before drifting to sleep.
 Whenever I try this experiment, one of two things happens.
 Sometimes, I wake up in the middle of the night with a solution—and it’s almost always a good one!
-Other mornings I wake up feeling refreshed.
+On other mornings I wake up feeling refreshed.
 Then, I dive into the problem and quickly enter my creative zone.
 Even though I haven’t fully grasped why this works, I found sleep is a surprisingly effective creativity booster!